judaicalink/judaicalink-site/README.md

 ## Hugo

 ### Windows
 The website is generated using Hugo.
+Hugo is a static site generator, using Markdown sites and template to compile static websites.
-Simply download the Hugo executable (Currently used version on the server: [0.31.1](https://github.com/gohugoio/hugo/releases/tag/v0.31.1) )
+Simply download the Hugo executable (Currently used version on the server: [0.104.3](https://github.com/gohugoio/hugo/releases/tag/v0.104.3)).

 You have to add hugo in your environment variables under path: